 “The surfaces of a Tracy K. Smith poem are beautiful and serene, but underneath, there is always a sense of an unknown vastness.
 Her poems take the risk of inviting us to imagine, as the poet does, what it is to travel in another person’s shoes.” —Toi Derricotte

 Smith’s poems embody the lyrical, rhythmic quality of masters such as Federico García Lorca.
 At times political, whimsical, and always meditative, they speak largely to the role of art and to the conception of what it means to be American, dealing with the “evolution and decline of the culture we belong to.”
 Her work also explores the dichotomy between the ordered world and the irrationality of the self, the importance of submitting oneself willingly to the “ongoing conflict” of life and surviving nonetheless.
 For Smith, in her own words, poetry is a way of “stepping into the mess of experience.”

 After her undergraduate work at Harvard, Smith earned her MFA at Columbia before going on to be a Stegner Fellow in Poetry at Stanford University from 1997 to 1999.
 She is the Roger S. Berlind ’52 Professor in the Humanities, and Director of the Creative Writing Program, and has also taught at Columbia, City University of New York, and the University of Pittsburgh.
-She lives in Brooklyn.
+She lives in Princeton.